 ERCOT sends 814_11 to defaulting (exiting) CR.

-TDSP completes the Drop to POLR and sends the 867_03F and 867_04 to ERCOT containing the effectuating date.
-Note: the 810_02 Invoices will be suppressed by the TDSPs.
+TDSP completes the Drop to POLR and sends the 867_03F or the 867_04 to ERCOT containing the effectuating date.
+Note: the 867_02, and 810_02 Invoices will be suppressed by the TDSPs.

 Some ESIs may have the Drop to POLR complete and some may have competitive transactions complete.
 If competitive transactions involved follow 6 through 11 below.

-Competitive CR sends 814_01 Switch requesting the same date as the Drop to POLR.
+Competitive CR sends 814_01 Switch (Date Specific) requesting the same date as the Drop to POLR.

 ERCOT sends 814_03 to TDSP.